-An easy and delicious sheet pan chicken and veggie dinner.
-These bone-in, skin-on chicken thighs are generously seasoned with Herbs de Provence, garlic salt and pepper, and baked together with veggies such as broccoli, carrots, bell peppers, and onions.
+An easy and delicious sheet pan chicken thighs and veggies dinner – perfect for those busy weeknights!
+These bone-in, skin-on chicken thighs are generously seasoned with Herbs de Provence, garlic salt and pepper, and baked together with veetables such as broccoli, carrots, bell peppers, and onions.

-This is a flavorful and moist one pan pan chicken thighs recipe that with a crispy skin while the insides as juicy and moist!
+This is a flavorful and moist one pan chicken thighs recipe that result in roasted chicken with a crispy skin while the insides are juicy and moist!
 It’s the perfect way to bake chicken thighs and vegetables together to make a complete meal in the oven all at the same time.

-This is a no-fuss, easy recipe to add to your dinner rotation immediately!
+This is a no-fuss, easy sheet pan chicken thigh dinner recipe to add to your rotation immediately!

 Pan frying is an extra step but one well worth the effort because not only does it give a nice texture to the chicken, it also locks in the flavors of the herbs, making the chicken much more flavorful.
 IT IS SO WORTH IT!

-Cook time for this sheet pan chicken thigh meal is under 40 minutes, and dinner is served in just one pan.
+Cook time for this sheet pan chicken thigh and veggie dinner is under 40 minutes, and dinner is served in just one pan.
 Easy peasy!

 If you haven’t experience the magic of sheet pan meals, prepare to fall in love with this sheet pan chicken thighs recipe!
 This is how you serve a quick, tasty dinner and get in and out of the kitchen – from preparing to cooking to cleaning up – in no time.